cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 {% include toc title="Table of Contents" %}

-Currently, checkra1n is only compatible with MacOS.
+Currently, checkra1n is only compatible with MacOS, and will not work in a VM.
+Windows and Linux support is coming soon.
 {: .notice--info}

 If you have a newer device, such as an iPhone XS, you will not be able to use checkra1n.
 Check the [Device Selection](device-selection) page to check if your device is compatible.